- Areas of Study

 Most people will need their own pillow, bedlinens, blanket, towels and hangers.
-(These items are provided for official guests.)
+(These items are provided for short-term guests.)
 Linens may be available inexpensively in local thrift stores.
 The mattresses are extra-long twins; regular fitted twin-size linens are tight, but they usually do work.
 Married couples may choose to put two beds together and cover them with king-size sheets.

 There is one public TV in the dormitory complex.
 However, out of consideration for children living in the residence halls, viewing is not unlimited, so you may wish to bring your own TV for personal use.
 Each room has a cable connection provided at no charge.